 So, Why Choose B Corporations?

 The number of products and services available today can be frankly overwhelming.
 Discerning good from bad, from truly green to greenwashing.
 It's a lot to handle!
 And even when you want to make an ethical choice.
-It can be difficult to tell the good from the bad.
+It can be difficult to tell the green from the bad.

 When you choose to buy B Corp products, you’ll know exactly what standards they’re held to.
 From B corp sustainability to fair labor practices, these businesses are forces for good.
 So you can buy knowing that your dollars go to a business that cares about more than the bottom line.
 Because when people and the planet thrive, good business does too.